rpm-software-management/rpm/docs/man/rpmbuild.8.md

 **\--buildroot** *DIRECTORY* (DEPRECATED)

-:   When building a package, override rpm's buildroot to *DIRECTORY*.
+:   When building a package, override the buildroot of **rpmbuild**(8) to
+    *DIRECTORY*.
 This option is deprecated and will be removed in the future, do not introduce new usages.

 **\--clean**